SanTanBan/rich-MultiTrip-MultiModal-VRP/README.md

 ## rich-MultiTrip-MultiModal-VRP

+If you are here from the arxiv link, check back in 36 hours...

 ### Some Problem Features:
 1. Minimization of the Maximum Vehicle's Route Duration is considered
 2. Multiple diverse types of functional vertices enrich the problem further